Finetune Images on Story

 In order to generate an image using a similar style as input images, we need to create a finetune.
 Think of a finetune as an AI that knows all of your input images and can then start producing new ones.

 Let's make a function that calls FLUX's /v1/finetune API route.
-Create a flux.ts file and add the following code:
+Create a flux folder, and inside that folder add a file named requestFinetuning.ts and add the following code:

 Official Docs